bennettpeter/MythTV-LeanCapture/README.md

 - Only records stereo audio.
 - Does not support closed captions.
-- If the user interface of the Stream App changes significantly, this capture will need changes.
+- If the user interface of the Stream App changes significantly, this code will need changes.
 - The fire stick sometimes needs powering off and on again if it loses its Ethernet connection.
 This is not a hard failure, it can continue on WiFi until reset.
 - Occasionally the fire stick resets its display resolution to the default.
 This is not a hard failure, it may use extra bandwidth until reset.

 ## Hardware required

 - Amazon Fire Stick or Fire Stick 4K.
+Note that this has only been tested with Fire Stick 4K.
+If a non-4K fire stick is used, it may take longer to tune and some timeouts in the code may need to be changed.
 - USB Capture device.
 There are many brands available from Amazon.
 Those that advertize 3840x2160 input and 1920x1080 output, costing $5 and up, have been verified to work.
 These are USB 2 devices.
-Running `lsusb` with any of them shows the device with `ID 534d:2109`.
+Running `lsusb` with any of them mounted shows the device with `ID 534d:2109`.
 - USB 2 or USB 3 extension cable, 6 inches or more.
 Stacking the fire stick behind the capture device directly off the MythTV backend without an extension cable is unstable.
 - Optional Ethernet adapter for fire stick (recommended).
 You can either use the official Amazon fire stick Ethernet adapter or a generic version, also available from Amazon.
 - You can use additional sets of the above three items to support multiple recordings at the same time.